A close reading of Joyce’s story by Dr Oliver Tearle

 One of the key words in Joyce’s Dubliners is ‘paralysis’: people feel immobilised, unable to move or progress, trapped in their own lives.
 This, Joyce believed, is what Dublin – and, indeed, much of Ireland – was like as a whole: paralysed.
 ‘Eveline’ offers in a little snapshot an example of how deeply such paralysis could run, even leading a young woman to forgo the chance of a new start in favour of remaining in an abusive, dead-end life.

-If you found this analysis of Joyce’s ‘Eveline’ interesting, check out our thoughts on Joyce’s ‘A Painful Case’ and our summary of his classic story ‘The Sisters’.
+If you found this analysis of Joyce’s ‘Eveline’ interesting, check out our commentary on Joyce’s ‘An Encounter’, our thoughts on Joyce’s ‘A Painful Case’, our discussion of Joyce’s story ‘Clay’, and our summary of his classic story ‘The Sisters’.
 You might also enjoy our thoughts on Kate Chopin’s short modernist story, ‘The Story of an Hour’.

 Image: Hardwicke Street, Dublin in c.
 1912, via Wikimedia Commons.